INTRODUCTION

 Level 2: Inappropriate Behaviours

-- Derogatory reference to another person’s race, gender, religion, physical condition, disability, or ethnic origin
+Derogatory reference to another person’s gender, family status, age, disability, sexual orientation, race, religion, or ethnic origin

-- Possession or use of dangerous toys or sporting equipment (e.g. bow and arrows, any kind of knives, etc.)
+Possession or use of dangerous toys or equipment

 Level 2: Disciplinary Actions